paulross/PythonExtensionPatterns/doc/sphinx/source/capsules.rst

         PyDateTime_DateTime datetime;
     } DateTimeTZ;

-Then a function that sets an error if the ``DateTimeTZ`` lacks a tzinfo, this will be used in a couple of places.
+Then create a function that sets an error if the ``DateTimeTZ`` lacks a tzinfo This will be used in a couple of places.

 .. code-block:: c